Healthy Homes Assessment Pukerua Bay

 Draught Stopping Pukerua Bay

-If a draught could be perceived as a result of gaps or holes, it needs to be sealed.
+If a draught could be noticed from gaps that are not adequate or holes, it needs to be closed.

 What are unreasonable gaps or holes?

-See the full details for the Healthy Homes draught stopping requirements.
+See the full details of the Healthy Homes draught stopping requirements.

 draught stopping building inspections